 Simple local actions can help make an impact to solve this global issue.
 Join us in protecting the coast and Rise Above Plastics!
-Check out the resources on these 'RAP' program pages, then get involved with your local Surfrider Foundation Chapter to help protect the coasts and oceans.
+Help make a difference by getting involved with your local Surfrider Foundation Chapter.

-It's in our homes, our offices, our vehicles, our yards, our playgrounds.
-We use it to package food, bottle products, bag produce, make dinnerware and utensils, make toys….
+It's in our homes, offices, vehicles, yards, and playgrounds.
+We make and use it to package food, bottle products, bag produce, and construct dinnerware, utensils, toys, and more.

-Bottom line: with the exception of the small amount that has been incinerated, virtually every piece of plastic that was ever made still exists in some shape or form.
+Bottom line: with the exception of the small amount that has been incinerated (which is also problematic), virtually every piece of plastic that was ever made still exists today in some shape or form.

 Program Mission And Goals